corinalogan/grackles/README.md

 - Logan CJ, Johnson-Ulrich Z, Rowney C, Bergeron, Trumble B, Blackwell A, Escalante A, Pacheco M. 2018.
 [What are the costs and constraints of behavioral flexibility in great-tailed grackles?](./g_withinpop.Rmd)

-- Logan CJ, Johnson-Ulrich Z, Bergeron, Trumble B, Blackwell A, Escalante A, Pacheco M. 2018.
+- Logan CJ, Johnson-Ulrich Z, Rowney C, Bergeron, Trumble B, Blackwell A, Escalante A, Pacheco M. 2018.
 [How and why does behavioral flexibility vary across the range of a rapidly expanding species?](./g_expansion.Rmd)

 - Taylor JE, Johnson-Ulrich Z, Bergeron, Rowney C, Logan CJ.
 2017.
 [Feather mite variation across the range of a rapidly expanding species, the great-tailed grackle](./g_feathermites.Rmd)